fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v3.3.0/Get-AzureRmApplicationGatewayBackendHttpSettings.md

 PS C:\> $Settings  = Get-AzureRmApplicationGatewayBackendHttpSettings -Name "Settings01" -ApplicationGateway $AppGw
 ```

-The first command gets the application gateway named ApplicationGateway01 in the resource group named ResourceGroup01, and stores it in the $AppGw variable.The second command gets the HTTP settings named Settings01 for $AppGw and stores the settings in the $Settings variable.
+The first command gets the application gateway named ApplicationGateway01 in the resource group named ResourceGroup01, and stores it in the $AppGw variable.

+The second command gets the HTTP settings named Settings01 for $AppGw and stores the settings in the $Settings variable.

 ### Example 2: Get a collection of back-end HTTP settings
 ```